Naxaes/tweeter/README.md

 ## Notice

 This application is written as a simple project for learning to use a database.
-It is **not** written according to the best practices.
-Please don't take anything in the code as an example of proper use!
-For example, the code violates [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) among others.
+It is **not** written according to the best practices for a full-blown web application.
+Please don't take anything in the code as an example of proper use.

+## Known errors/bugs

+* The paragraph tag doesn't wrap text by default.
+This means that posting a tweet with just a single long word will overflow over the edge.
+Solution to this is to implement some check for long words and manually break them, or to include a CSS property `word-break`.

 ## Author

-The project is written by Ted Klein Bergman, a KTH student in Medieteknik.
+The project is written by Ted Klein Bergman, a KTH student in Media Technology / Computer Science.
 He's a T.A. in Database and Software Development and passionated about programming.
 He's also not afraid of constructive criticism, so don't be afraid to point out errors in the Ludu course.